SherinAhmad219/Diamond-Price-Prediction/README.md

 # Diamond Price Prediction
-This is my first competition to predict model made using python on jupyter notebooks in kaggle with Shai and won first place in competition.💪🏻💪🏻
+This is my first competition to predict model made using python on jupyter notebooks in kaggle with Shai and I came in the first.💪🏻💪🏻

 https://www.kaggle.com/competitions/shai-club